 Water consumption affects all of us.
 Perhaps it is one of those rare, relatively apolitical issues we can unite around.
 Regardless of your beliefs, minimizing waste is both cost-effective and good for the environment and society.

 “If each American saves just one gallon of water today, that would be enough to supply a city like Detroit for almost a week,” said green designer and artist Pablo Solomon, whose home won an award for natural preservation and restoration.

-By collecting and distributing greywater around your home, you can save money and be part of the effort to conserve water.
-Take a moment to consider the issue next time you do laundry, take a shower or leave a glass of water lying out a little too long.
+By collecting and distributing greywater around your home, you can save money and become more mindful of your water use.
+Take a moment to consider the amount of wasted water you’re leaving behind the next time you do laundry, take a shower, or leave a glass of water lying out a little too long.

 Enter your email, and we'll plant a tree.